Affiliate links on Android Authority may earn us a commission. Learn more.

 Restart your device to fix LTE mobile data issues

 If toggling airplane mode didn’t solve your problem, it’s time for another tried and true step — restarting your device.
 Press and hold the power button of your smartphone and then tap Restart.
 Wait a couple of seconds and turn it back on.
 Check your status icon and test the speed of your LTE connection by opening some websites or downloading some smaller apps.

 Make sure the correct network mode is enabled

-Depending on your smartphone and carrier, you should have at least three connection types – 2G, 3G, and 4G LTE or just LTE.
+Depending on your smartphone and carrier, you should have a few connection types to choose from — 2G, 3G, 4G LTE or just LTE, and 5G.
 Usually, your device will try to connect to the fastest option.
 Still, if you’ve been tinkering with your settings or recently installed an update, that might need to be adjusted manually.
 Here is how to do it:

-- Go to Settings, then tap on Mobile Network.
+- Go to Settings, Network & internet, then tap on Mobile Network.